threexc/ociplot/README.md

-# walksignal
+# routesignal
-walksignal is a set of tools to plot OpenCellID data on street maps and other images.
+routesignal is a set of tools to plot OpenCellID data on street maps and other images.
 The project was originally motivated by interest in comparing real-world data to random walk models in the context of signal reception and quality.
 It relies heavily on the use of freely-available mobile apps and